 You can certainly sauté your cauliflower rice in any type of oil, but achiote oil delivers a subtle earthy flavor and rich yellow color.
 Chef Daisy Martinez definitely got me hooked on this ingredient!
 It takes just 5 minutes to prepare at home, or you can also buy it pre-made.
 A classic Puerto Rican ingredient I neglected to add is a salty mixture of chopped green olives, capers and pimentos – called alcaparrado (pictured below).
 If you use this, simply add it as the sofrito is cooking and cut back on any more added salt.

-Ingredients for chicken salad
+Ingredients for cauliflower rice

 This recipe is executed in batches of 2, each batch utilizes 1/2 of the following amounts.